hazelcast/training/README.md

 [Hazelcast IMDG](http://imdg.hazelcast.org)

-This repository contains the code used to accompany Hazelcast's instructor-led classeroom based training sessions.
+This repository contains the code used to accompany Hazelcast's instructor-led classroom based training sessions.

 If you're not attending one of these sessions it's not going to be a great learning